klharp/Matplotlib/README.md

 # Matplotlib Homework - The Power of Plots
+## Project Overview
+This project focused on telling a story through plotting a provided dataset on tumor growth and drug regime in mice.

+Languages and libraries used:

+* Pandas
+* Numpy
+* Matplotlib
+* SciPy

+---

 ## Observations
 * The study had an almost equal distribution of male (51%) and female(49%) mice .